 Looking back on life in Hornton

-We are scheduling this event, entitled The Way We Were, for 8, 9, 10 September 2017, so please bear this in mind.
+We are scheduling this event, entitled The Way We Were, for 25th, 26th, 27th 28th August 2017, Bank Holiday weekend.
 The main display will be at Hornton Pavilion – and there will also be a village trail, guided by a walking-tour map, for you to seek out and discover historic places of interest.
 All ideas and contributions of memories and memorabilia are still very welcome – and thanks to all those villagers, friends and former residents who have provided information and artefacts so far.

 Coming up in the next few months...

 Barn Dance organised by the History Group - Saturday 20th May - Dancing starts at 7pm - Pay bar and hog roast.
 Tickets for this spring big Barn Dance at Hornton Grounds have just gone on sale - and there are four places you can get them in the village; Catherine and Graham Vint - tel 678318 - Lorna and John Abbott - tel 678015 - Isabelle and Ian Harris - tel 670304 - Chris and Steve Woodcock - tel 670795 - Tickets are £7.50 per adult and £5 per child (16 and under) and need to be booked and paid for in advance, please

 Trip to Portsmouth Historic Dockyard, all day on Saturday 22 July (provisional date).
 Portsmouth is home to some of the most famous and historically important naval ships in the world.
 It's a six-attraction day (HMS Victory, HMS Warrior, Mary Rose, the National Musuem of the Royal Navy, Action Stations and HMS M.33) plus a harbour boat tour, galleries and exhibitions.
 Jane Wain is organising a coach pick-up in the village at 8.30am.
 The total cost will be about £37, with concessions.
 There will be free time to catch an evening meal before the return journey.